ywen407/books-futures-explained/src/0_background_information.md

 **The typical flow looks like this:**

-1. Run some non-blocking code
+1. Run some non-blocking code.
-2. Make a blocking call to some external resource
+2. Make a blocking call to some external resource.
-3. CPU jumps to the "main" thread which schedules a different thread to run and "jumps" to that stack
+3. CPU "jumps" to the "main" thread which schedules a different thread to run and "jumps" to that stack.
-4. Run some non-blocking code on the new thread until a new blocking call or the task is finished
+4. Run some non-blocking code on the new thread until a new blocking call or the task is finished.
-5. "jumps" back to the "main" thread, schedule a new thread which is ready to make progress and jump to that.
+5. CPU "jumps" back to the "main" thread, schedules a new thread which is ready to make progress, and "jumps" to that thread.

-These "jumps" are know as **context switches**.
+These "jumps" are known as **context switches**.
 Your OS is doing it many times each second as you read this.

 **Advantages:**

 1. Simple to use.
 The code will look like it does when using OS threads.
-2. A "context switch" is reasonably fast
+2. A "context switch" is reasonably fast.
-3. Each stack only gets a little memory to start with so you can have hundred of thousands of green threads running.
+3. Each stack only gets a little memory to start with so you can have hundreds of thousands of green threads running.
-4. It's easy to incorporate [_preemtion_](https://cfsamson.gitbook.io/green-threads-explained-in-200-lines-of-rust/green-threads#preemptive-multitasking)
+4. It's easy to incorporate [_preemption_](https://cfsamson.gitbook.io/green-threads-explained-in-200-lines-of-rust/green-threads#preemptive-multitasking)
    which puts a lot of control in the hands of the runtime implementors.

 **Drawbacks:**

 1. The stacks might need to grow.
 Solving this is not easy and will have a cost.
-2. You need to save all the CPU state on every switch
+2. You need to save all the CPU state on every switch.
 3. It's not a _zero cost abstraction_ (Rust had green threads early on and this was one of the reasons they were removed).
 4. Complicated to implement correctly if you want to support many different